evilchili/dnd/deadsands/content/mechanics/desert-travel-rules.md

 The desert is home to any number of strange flora which can be used in alchemy, medicine, spell components, or traded for materials or gold. *Foraging* allows players to look for whatever they wish, though they will learn that not every region contains every resource in abundance.
 The more they know about a region, the better their chances of finding exactly what they're looking for (or not wasting a half day on a fool's errand).
 See *Surveying*, below.

+To harvest found resources, the DM determines how much you find by rolling a die (decided by the result of the skill check) and multiplying that number by the value of the resource; this is the amount added to your inventory.

+Example:

+- Gormak the Mighty forages for redfoot using a Nature check and rolls a 16.
+- DM declares Gormak has found redfoot (value 2 GP) and rolls 11 on a  d20.
+- Gormak adds "22 GP of Redfoot" to her inventory.

 #### Track

 **Preferred Skills**: Animal Handling, Investigation, Insight